 Time series plots of VOCs 15-min average concentrations are shown in Appendix B for each monitoring location.
 The action level (VOC Criterion 1) is shown as well.

 None of the three (3) stationary monitoring stations recorded concentrations above the action level (VOCs Criterion 1).

-It should be noted that at the Noth one, there was an instance of a VOC concentration approaching (but not exceeding) the action level (VOC Criterion 1).
+In addition, the mobile monitoring station did not record any concentrations above the action level (VOC Criterion 1).